 If an application is successful students will be asked to attend an Occupational Health Appointment on the first day of their placement for immunisation screening.
 This is in accordance with the Department of Health (DOH) guidance for standard communicable disease screening checks required for all new NHS healthcare workers.
 The screening checks are outlined below.
 This ensures that all students are adequately protected to undertake clinical activities, minimising infection risk to both patients and staff.

 Information to students

 Following the offer of a place for a medical elective placement at the University of Cambridge, we are committed to ensuring equality of opportunity for students with impairments and health conditions.
-Your answers to this health questionnaire will help to ensure that your placement will not place your health at risk and to determine in terms of medical fitness your suitability to work as a student doctor.

 The School will provide all reasonable support to enable students with impairments and health conditions to complete the placement.

 You will be asked to provide information about your health and functional capabilities, and your immunisation records.
 Please complete the immunisation record form giving dates of immunisations and attach a printed list of your vaccinations from your doctor’s surgery/ Occupational Health (OH) dept. and/or photocopied vaccination records as proof.
 If possible, please ask your doctor or practice nurse to sign/confirm the information.
 The completed form and copies of relevant vaccinations/blood test results should be returned to OH with your completed health assessment form.